Bold yellow text on black background reading "ROMAN LYTWYNW".

 ‘What can the violin communicate?’

-Roman Lytwyniw is a British/Ukrainian violinist whose compelling, sensitive musicianship is distinguished by a desire to explore the connection between performer and instrument - driven by the QUESTION,
+Roman Lytwyniw is a British/Ukrainian violinist whose compelling, sensitive musicianship is distinguished by a desire to explore the connection between performer, instrument and audience - driven by the QUESTION,

 ‘What can the violin communicate?’

-Roman is a strong and empathetic leader who, after leading Ensemble7 on an international tour with Miloš Karadaglič, has worked as Co-Leader for Royal Northern Sinfonia, Manchester Camerata, United Strings of Europe and lead the Jess Gillam Ensemble on tour.
+Roman is a soloist, leader, chamber musician and session musician living in London.
+Since leading Ensemble7 on an international tour with Miloš Karadaglič in 2018, he has worked as Co-Leader for Royal Northern Sinfonia, Manchester Camerata, principal 2nd for the National Symphony Orchestra and lead the Jess Gillam Ensemble on tour.

-Roman has worked with members of the Doric and London Haydn String Quartets, Kathryn Stott, Anthony Marwood, and Philippe Graffin.
-He gave the U.K. premiere of Steven Gerber’s ‘Three Songs Without Words’ for the London Sinfonietta and is a passionate chamber musician who regularly performs in festivals such as Budleigh, Southwell, Resonances, Schiermonikoogs and Whittington.
+Roman has worked with members of the Doric and London Haydn String Quartets, Kathryn Stott, Kolja Blacher, Ning Feng and Philippe Graffin.
+He gave the U.K. premiere of Steven Gerber’s ‘Three Songs Without Words’ for the London Sinfonietta and is a passionate chamber musician who regularly performs in festivals such as Budleigh, Chipping Camden, Resonances, Schiermonikoogs and Whittington.

-Roman recently completed the International Artist Diploma at RNCM and made his debut with the BBC Philharmonic in June, playing Glière Violin Concerto.
+Roman completed the International Artist Diploma at the RNCM and made his debut with the BBC Philharmonic in June 2024, playing Glière’s Violin Concerto.
+He has just recorded it with Kirill Karabits and BBC Scottish Symphony Orchestra for Resonus Classics, with release set for January 2027.
 He has also released an improvised EP ‘Quay 5 Sessions’ with cellist Robert Wheatley.